 - Leeson, Francis L. Dictionary of British Peerages.
 Baltimore: Genealogical Publishing, 1986.
 Print.
 (ISBN 0-8063-1121-5).

 - Elster, Robert J. International Who's Who.
 London: Europa/Routledge.
 Print.

 The Hatton Family Crest was acquired from the Houseofnames.com archives.
 The Hatton Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 13 September 2013 at 19:41.
+This page was last modified on 20 April 2016 at 21:42.